 Test the program under many conditions.
 Check to see what happens when power is removed.

-Using this five step to program development technique will shorten your programming time.
-The result will be a better defined logic and easier to understand program, because it has within the documentation the logic flow chart or sequence table.
+Using this five-step to program development technique will shorten your programming time.
+The result will be a better-defined logic and easier to understand the program, because it has within the documentation the logic flow chart or sequence table.

 Factory IO provides a 3D simulation of the process.
 Testing of the program is important and should be done in a variety of ways.
 Factory IO provides a straight forward method of seeing your program in action before you wire your application.